 Earth Element & Spleen Qi

-I’m glad to have you here.
-I’d like to start with a couple of acknowledgements, and then share some nourishing things with you.
+I’d like to start with some acknowledgements, and then share some nourishing things with you.

 The Earth Element and Spleen Qi